jqyang42/pikapixels/README.md

 <i>Web Application</i>
-- plotly to quantify the trends, patterns, and observations we made with the datasets we found You can see our website here: https://jqyang42.github.io/pikapixels/
+- plotly to quantify the trends, patterns, and observations we made with the datasets we found.
+You can see our website here: https://jqyang42.github.io/pikapixels/